 - SCLS HQ

-- As of 3/19, SCLS staff are no longer authorized to visit a library, unless there is a mission-critical need.
+- SCLS staff are not authorized to visit a library, unless there is a mission-critical need.

-- SCLS headquarters staff will meet remotely every Monday morning at 9:30 am.
+- SCLS headquarters staff are meeting remotely every Monday morning at 9:30 am.

 - All SCLS meetings will still occur just via remote technology.